Prarthna-design/Matplotlib/README.md

 added code to view data file
-addedd code to be able to read the mouse data and the study result added code to combine data tinto a single preview
+addedd code to be able to read the mouse data and the study result added code to combine data tinto a single preview added code to display the data table for preview